Jeffser/Alpaca/README.md

 ## Features!
 - Talk to multiple models in the same conversation
 - Pull and delete models from the app
+- Image recognition
+- Code highlighting

 ## Future features!
 - Multiple conversations
-- Image / document recognition
+- Document recognition
 - Notifications
-- Code highlighting

 ## Screenies
 Login to Ollama instance             |  Chatting with models        |  Managing models